ladybug-tools/spider-covid-19-viz-3d/README.md

 The concept of the web page is to show you the current COVID-19 situation around the entire world in 3 seconds or less.

 * View the latest COVID-19 data from John Hopkins University [GitHub repository]( https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data ) with interactive 3D
-Provide entry-level programming code - plain-vanilla JavaScript - anybody can copy and make better Display all the data in seconds on any device then zoom and rotate and click to see the cases in 3D
+* Provide entry-level programming code - plain-vanilla JavaScript - anybody can copy and make better
+* Display all the data in seconds on any device then zoom and rotate and click to see the cases in 3D

+The general idea is

+* You want to access the latest global data
+* You want to access the latest data for where you live
+* You want to access "an expression of hope" even if the data is nasty

 Mentions